carolinaviero/hacker-news-fe/README.md

-# Hacker News by Carolina Viero
+# Hacker News: the frontend

 This repo is the frontend part of a project developed by me, Carolina, for Good Tape.